SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    <- Welcome!

-The parentheses make it clear that the first two values are being considered as part of a separate possible state in the overall logic.
+The parentheses make it clear that the first two values are considered as part of a separate possible state in the overall logic.
 The output of the compound expression doesn't change, but the overall intention is clearer to the reader.
 Readability is always preferred over brevity;